kstenerud/streamux/README.md

 * Receiver sends cancel ack ID 19
 * Sender receives cancel ack and unlocks ID 19

-If a Cancel Ack is not received, it means that either there is a communication problem (for example: lag), or the server is operating incorrectly.
+If a Cancel Ack is not received, it means that either there is a communication problem (such as lag), or the server is operating incorrectly.